 ➤Guided tour to the headquarter of the 6th German Army, paying special attention to the sport where Friedrich Paulus surrendered in the basement of the central department store.

 ➤Guided tour to the open-air Weapon of Victory exhibition and "The Battle of Stalingrad" museum.

 ➤In the evening, take a sunset cruise at Volga river.

 The Battle of Stalingrad (23 August 1942 – 2 February 1943) was the largest confrontation of World War II, in which Germany and its allies fought the Soviet Union for control of the city of Stalingrad (now Volgograd) in Southern Russia.
 Marked by fierce close-quarters combat and direct assaults on civilians in air raids, it was the largest (nearly 2.2 million personnel) and bloodiest (1.8–2 million killed, wounded or captured) battle in the history of warfare.
 After their defeat at Stalingrad, the German High Command had to withdraw vast military forces from the Western Front to replace their losses.

-On May 9, large-scale events will unfold in Volgograd.
-The main avenue of the city will host yearly Immortal Regiment walk.
+If you prefer to travel privately, we suggest to schedule the trip to be here or in Moscow on May 9, when large-scale events unfolds to commemorate the WWII.
+The main avenues of the Russian cities host yearly Immortal Regiment walk.
 The songs of the war years will hit the central squares.
-A festive salute will thunder over the Volga River.
-A large-scale light show on Mamaev Kurgan will end the day, when the Mother Homeland, illuminated by the lights of projectors, will be painted in the colors of peace and war.
+A festive salute will thunder over the Volga & Moscow River.
+A large-scale light show on Mamaev Kurgan & Red Square will end the day, when the Mother Homeland, illuminated by the lights of projectors, will be painted in the colors of peace and war.
 In the evening, enjoy a river cruise and watch the fireworks.